-(1)

-$$P{\text{rights}}(c, c{\text{rights}}) = w(V+E) + (1+g)c + h[w(V{\text{rights}} - V)] - wE$$

-$$= w[a+b-(1+g)c] + (1+g)c$$

-$$+ h[w(1+g)(c-c{\text{rights}})]$$

-$$= w(a+b) + (1-w)(1+g)c$$

-$$+ h[w(1+g)(c-c{\text{rights}})],$$

-where w is the preissuance percentage equity ownership of the incumbent (with no insider ownership change), E is the issue size (the cost of new investment), and c is the true value of private benefits and is known only to the insiders.
-The incumbent's payoff, $P{\text{rights}}$ , depends on the true value, c (the first argument), as well as the market's estimate of the private benefits, $c{\text{rights}}$ (the second argument).
-Note that in a sequential equilibrium, insiders know the market's belief about the true private benefits and hence the payoff in equation (1).
+(1) $$P{rights}(c, c{rights}) = w(V + E) + (1 + g)c + h[w(V{rights} - V)] - wE$$ $$= w[a + b - (1 + g)c] + (1 + g)c + h[w(1 + g)(c - c{rights})]$$ $$= w(a + b) + (1 - w)(1 + g)c + h[w(1 + g)(c - c{rights})],$$ where w is the pre-issuance percentage equity ownership of the incumbent (with no insider ownership change), E is the issue size (the cost of new investment), and c is the true private benefits which is only known to the insiders.
+The incumbent's payoff, $P{rights}$ , depends on the true value, c (the first argument), as well as the market's estimate of the private benefits, $c{rights}$ (the second argument).
+Note that, in a sequential equilibrium, insiders know the market's belief about the true private benefits and hence the payoff in (1).

-In the last part of equation (1), w(1 + g)c represents the own expropriation cost to the cash-flow rights of the incumbent for expropriating private benefits, (1 + g)c, from outside investors.
-For example, if the incumbent has equity ownership of 45%, his or her own expropriation cost will be 0.45 dollars for every dollar of private benefits he or she "steals" from outside shareholders (e.g., through selfdealing transactions).
-The net private benefit here, (1 - w)(1 + g)c, is 0.55 dollars.
-The marginal gain or loss of security benefits to the incumbent due to privately observed market over- or undervaluation, namely, $h\{w(1 + g)[(a + b - c{rights}) - (a + b - c)]\} = h[w(1 + g)(c - c{rights})]$ , as shown in the last term in the payoff in equation (1), is also a valuation consequence of this shareholder's expropriation of outside investors.
+In the last equation of (1), w(1+g)c represents the own expropriation cost to the cash flow rights of the incumbent for expropriating private benefits, (1+g)c, from outside investors.
+For example, if the incumbent has equity ownership of 45 percent, his own expropriation cost will be 0.45 dollars for every dollar of private benefits he "steals" from outside shareholders (e.g., through self-dealing transactions).
+The net private benefit here, (1-w)(1+g)c, is 0.55 dollars.
+The marginal gain or loss of security benefits to the incumbent due to privately observed market over- or undervaluation, namely, $h\{w(1+g)[(a+b-c{rights})-(a+b-c)]\}=h[w(1+g)(c-c{rights})]$ , as shown in the last term in payoff (1), is also a valuation consequence of his expropriating outside investors.

-If the incumbent chooses a cash offer, new equity is sold to outside shareholders, and the incumbent's controlling ownership will be diluted.
+If the incumbent chooses a cash offer, new equity is sold to outside shareholders and the incumbent's controlling ownership will be diluted.
 Unlike rights offers, control-diluting cash offers weaken the incumbent's control of the firm in the sense of losing some control benefits.
-Such a loss can happen under either monitoring or private-benefits sharing due to new blockholders in general, which can emerge during control-diluting cash offers.
+Such a loss can happen under either monitoring or private-benefit sharing due to new blockholders in general, which can emerge during control-diluting cash offers.

-In concentrated ownership structures where the largest shareholder (or the coalition of large shareholders) is already in control, an unexpected newcomer blockholder is more likely to engage in private-benefits sharing than to impose additional monitoring on the incumbent.
-If the private benefits of control are large, the incumbent cares about exposing his or her control benefits to intruders.
+In concentrated ownership structures where the largest shareholder (or the coalition of large shareholders) is already in control, an unexpected newcomer-blockholder is more likely to engage in private-benefit sharing than impose additional monitoring on the incumbent.
+If private benefits of control are large, the incumbent cares about exposing his or her control benefits to intruders.
 We define intruders as newly emergent substantial shareholders who are unable to take over the firm (unlike raiders) but intend to share in the private benefits with the incumbent.
-Intruders with sufficient votes can exert pressure on the incumbent for his or her shares of rent seeking.
-Like the incumbent insider, after getting in, an intruder can influence corporate business transactions.
+Intruders with sufficient votes can exert pressure on the incumbent for their shares of rent seeking.
+Like the incumbent insider, an intruder after getting in can influence corporate business transactions.
 In our model, intruders are fundamentally different from portfolio investors at large, and they know the true value of private benefits, c, as does the incumbent.